 Step #2 – Spray your nails with rubbing alcohol.

-This not only cleans the dust off of your nails, but it also an additional step to help dry out your nail bed.
+Along with cleaning the dust off of your nails, this step also helps dry out your nail bed.

 - If you don’t have a small spray bottle, you can also pour rubbing alcohol into the bottle’s lid and dip your nail in it.